zachdedoo13/triglyceride/README.md

 ## Benifits
 - diognose bugs and bottlenecks in an intuitive way
 - add cool looking perfomance statictics to you app to make it feel cooler wist provideing no tangable benifit

+## Extra
+- do whatever you whant with the code, some of its good, some of its not, controbutions are welcome